Samruthkumar/Railway_Track_Damage_Detection_Robot/README.md

   The server code for getting coordinates is in LocationAPI.zip

-  The server or web application code for storing coordinates of damaged place and to display those coordinates when requested is in Web_app.zip
+  The server or web application code for storing coordinates of damaged place and to display those coordinates when requested, is in Web_app.zip

   The code for detecting damages using Aurduino uno board is in Aurdino-Uno code.txt file